deep-storage/examples/react-saas/README.md

 ## Introduction

-This is an example of a SAAS like app written using [deep-storage](https://github.com/deep-storage/deep-storage)
+This is a real world example app written using [deep-storage](https://github.com/deep-storage/deep-storage)

 See a [demo](http://react-saas.surge.sh/).